 – Mix equal amounts of sugar and baking soda in the shallow dish

-– Place another small dish container water in a suitable location
+– Place another small dish container of water in a suitable location

 – Sprinkle the mixture containing sugar and baking soda in various locations infested with the roaches